Healthy Homes Assessment Riverstone Terraces

 Riverstone Terraces Healthy Homes Compliance Timeframes

-Tenancies commenced beginning on 1 July 2019 and the 30th June in 2021
+Tenancies signed beginning on 1 July 2019 and the 30th June in 2021

-• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement must be included with any new, renewed or altered tenancy contract.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included in any new, renewed or modified tenancy agreement.

-Starting 1 July 2021
+From 1 July 2021

-Beginning 1 July 2023
+From July 1st 2023

-• All rentals houses are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All rental houses must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes